What You Need to Know Before You Buy Property in New York

 You might also find grants through private lenders like Bank of America, which offers America's Home Grant to medium-low-income applicants.

-This program allow up to $5,000 in assistance towards closing costs and can be paired with other programs that offer down payment assistance.
+This program allows up to $5,000 in assistance towards closing costs and can be paired with other programs that offer down payment assistance.

-Likewise, Chase and Citi both have their respective programs that offer up to $1,500 in credit or assistance towards closing costs for qualified participants.
+Likewise, Chase and Citi have their respective programs offering up to $1,500 in credit or assistance towards closing costs for qualified participants.

-Our advice is to inquire with your own private lender as many of them have their own programs that they are usually open to combining with any FHA/VA loans.
+Our advice is to inquire with your private lender, as many of them have programs that are usually open to combining with any FHA/VA loans.

 What Kinds of Properties Should I Consider?

-Not only is building personal wealth and credit essential parts to buying a home, but also decided what kind of home works best for you.
+Not only is building personal wealth and credit essential parts of buying a home, but it also decides what kind of home works best for you.

 The most popular types of properties people purchase and are available for purchase are condo units, co-op units, houses, townhouses, and multi-family homes.

-Know what the difference between these types of properties is and what each one requires to close on and maintain are critical in preparing yourself.
+Knowing the difference between these types of properties and what each one requires to close on and maintain is critical in preparing yourself.

-Each type of property has their benefits and their disadvantages.
+Each type of property has its benefits and disadvantages.

 Condominiums